marcocipriani1/ewokd-ds/README.md

 **Ewokd** is a bot that tracks tasks, notifies you when they’re available, estimates your EWOQ earnings, and calculates the time spent working based on each task's RPH (rate per hour).

 > ⚠️ **Work in progress** — The code is actively being developed.
-The install script does not work yet, the extension is not published, and the code should be reviewed carefully.
+The extension is not published, and the code should be reviewed carefully.
 You are free to create your own scripts and extensions.

 > 📱 A Telegram version is coming soon.
 ---